yahluo-dev/ipk-project-chat/README.md

 The program is written in the C++ language and is structured into source files and headers.
 Following is the list of all files of the program:

-- *abstract_factory.cpp, abstract_factory.h* - Abstract message factory class for decoding messages.
+- *message_factory.cpp, message_factory.h* - Abstract message factory class for decoding messages.
-- *message_factory.cpp, message_factory.h* - TCP message factory class for decoding TCP messages.
+- *tcp_message_factory.cpp, tcp_message_factory.h* - TCP message factory class for decoding TCP messages.
 - *udp_message_factory.cpp, udp_message_factory.h* - UDP message factory class for decoding UDP messages.
 - *client.cpp, client.h* - UDP message factory class for decoding UDP messages.
 - *exception.cpp, exception.h* - Custom exception classes used by the application.